 To participate in our program, typically developing children, or children who do not have an identified developmental delay, must have age-appropriate language skills and be toilet trained.

 Children with Disabilities

-If you have concerns about your child's development or if your child is currently receiving services, please complete a Parent Concerns Questionnaire and return it, along with a copy of your child's birth certificate and proof or residency, as directed.
+If you have concerns about your child's development or if your child is currently receiving services, please complete a Parent Concerns Questionnaire and return it, along with a copy of your child's birth certificate and proof of residency, as directed.
 Once we have received and reviewed the completed questionnaire, you will be contacted about scheduling a screening appointment.
-The purpose of the screening is to obtain a snap shot of your child's current skill development and to determine if a full evaluation is needed,
+The purpose of the screening is to obtain a snapshot of your child's current skill development and to determine if a full evaluation is needed,

 If during the screening a potential/significant delay is found, you will be contacted to set up a comprehensive developmental evaluation appointment.
 After the evaluation is completed, a team (which includes the parents) will meet to determine whether your child is eligible to receive special education services.
 If your child is found eligible under the Arizona Department of Education guidelines, an Individualized Education Program (IEP) will be developed and the appropriate environment for putting the program into place will be determined.

 If your child has a current IEP or has an outside evaluation, please forward a copy of all information to the integrated preschool secretary at firstname.lastname@example.org

 Please note: If you live outside of the Kyrene School District boundaries and your child is in need of special education services, you must apply for open enrollment.

 Below are links to several websites containing valuable information for parents of preschoolers and birth to 3 years old: